flowtoolz/GetLaid/README.md

 * :white_check_mark: Readability
     - The syntax is close to natural language instead of technically fancy.
-    - All constraining has the form `source.constrain(to: target)`.
+    - All constraining takes the form `source.constrain(to: target)`.
     - The operator `>>` can add further clarity: `source >> target`
 * :white_check_mark: Brevity
     - Code lines are super short and involve few function arguments.
     - A single code line can do a lot, via combined targets like `allButTop` and `size`.
-* :white_check_mark: Integrated Simplicity
+* :white_check_mark: Simplicity / Flexibility
     - Simple consistent systematic design: Understand 1 thing to do everything.
-    - Seemless coverage of parent views, safe areas and system spacings.
+    - Seemless coverage of parent views, safe areas and system spacings
 * :white_check_mark: Easy Advanced Layouting
     - Modify any constrain target with `offset(CGFLoat)`, `min`, `max` and `at(_ factor: CGFloat)`.
-    - Chain target modifications together: `item1 >> item2.size.at(0.5).min`.
+    - Chain target modifications together: `item1 >> item2.size.at(0.5).min`
-* :white_check_mark: Compatability
+* :white_check_mark: Compatibility
-    - Works on iOS, tvOS and macOS
+    - Works on iOS, tvOS and macOS.
-    - Works on [UILayoutGuide](https://developer.apple.com/documentation/uikit/uilayoutguide) and [NSLayoutGuide](https://developer.apple.com/documentation/appkit/nslayoutguide) just as well as on views
+    - Works on [UILayoutGuide](https://developer.apple.com/documentation/uikit/uilayoutguide) and [NSLayoutGuide](https://developer.apple.com/documentation/appkit/nslayoutguide) just as well as on views.

 ### Why Not Interface Builder?